 Whether you choose to admire them from afar or venture out onto one of their rocky outcrops, Cape Point and the Cape of Good Hope are must-visits if you find yourself in South Africa.
 After all, with so much natural beauty packed into such a small area, it’s no wonder why this corner of the country is hailed as one of the most breathtaking places on Earth.

 It is a misconception that Cape Point is where the Atlantic and Indian Oceans meet.
 In fact, the two oceans actually meet at Cape Agulhas.

 The Cape of Good Hope is one of Cape Point’s most popular tourist destinations.
 You’ll want to walk up to Cape Point’s first lighthouse, which was built in 1859.
 You can also take the funicular up instead of walking if you prefer.

 The light from the lighthouse could be seen for miles around, making it an essential tool for navigation.
 However, the lighthouse was often obscured by fog, and in bad weather, it was sometimes impossible to see the light at all.
 This caused approaching ships to approach too closely, causing many shipwrecks.
 The treacherous rocky reefs surrounding Cape Point are home to 26 recorded shipwrecks, though there have probably been many more.
 As a result, a new and taller lighthouse was built in 1914.
 The new lighthouse stands at a height of 106 feet and is equipped with a powerful foghorn.
 It is one of the most popular tourist attractions in Cape Town and is well worth a visit.

 The Garden Route

-Another top scenic drive in South Africa is the Garden Route.
-At 200 km long, it runs through some of South Africa’s most beautiful coastal scenery from Mossel Bay in the Western Cape to Storms River in the Eastern Cape.
+At 200 km long, the Garden Route runs through some of South Africa’s most beautiful coastal scenery from Mossel Bay in the Western Cape to Storms River in the Eastern Cape.

 Johannesburg And Pretoria